prathxm16/MemoryManagementSystem/README.md

-# System Simulator: Memory & Cache
+# Design and Implementation of Memory Management Simulator

 A C++ simulation of a computer system's physical memory management and cache hierarchy.
 This project demonstrates core operating system concepts including contiguous memory allocation, fragmentation handling, and multi-level cache coherence.